av-maramzin/icsa-dswp/README.md

 There is a common sense interface exposed by `DependenceGraph<ValueType>`, allowing users to add and remove nodes, add edges, check if a node depends on another one, and clear the graph.
-There are also `begin` and `end` iterators which allow the traversal of the nodes of the graph, and are nothing but aliases for the `begin` and `end` iterators of the underlying `map` structure.
+There are also `nodes_begin` and `nodes_end` iterators which allow the traversal of the nodes of the graph, and are nothing but aliases for the `begin` and `end` iterators of the underlying `map` structure.
 This allows the user to corrupt the `DependenceGraph` structure, which we hope they won't do.

 The type of the node iterators are `std::map<ValueType *, std::set<ValueType *>>::iterator` (aliased to `nodes_iterator`), thus in order to traverse the